Where are all the new adventure posts?

 Some call it “passive income” because it makes you money while you sleep, but it’s anything but passive.
 I spend a couple hours a day on this website between writing content, research, and social media marketing.

 Many people have been very successful at it and some have been easily discouraged and quit.
 I made less than two dollars a month for the first two months doing this.
 Then eight dollars the third month, and seventeen dollars the fourth month.
 It was very discouraging at first but I kept at it, and I’m continuing to see my returns nearly double each month for the past eight months, now in the hundreds.
 I know this trend will eventually start to level off, but I’m excited to see how far I can take it!
 Try a bunch of different tactics, then when you figure out what works, focus on that.

 But if you have some information to offer the public, especially if there isn’t much out there about it, put it in an ebook and sell it on Amazon, Google Play, and iTunes.
-Sailing Saoirse is on all three, and while I’m not making sales every day, it’s nice to get some beer money from it every month.
+It’s nice to get some beer money from it every month.